mendix/docs/content/en/docs/appstore/modules/mendix-mini-surveys.md

 No. The behaviors are exactly the same as described in the [What Happens if a User Does Not Finish Answering a Survey?](#unfinished-survey) section above.

-### 4.4 Can I use Multiple Widgets on a Single Page?
+### 4.4 Can I Use Multiple Widgets on a Single Page?

-We recommend you to use only one Mini Survey widget per page.
+We recommend you use only one Mini Survey widget per page.
 If you are experimenting, enable the **TEST_MODE** constant.

 If your app uses a master layout page and many child pages.
-You can place one Mini Survey widget on the master layout page and then use multiple **ShowSurvey_OnAction** or **ShowSurvey_UsingDataView** nanoflows actions to trigger the survey to show.
+You can place one Mini Survey widget on the master layout page and then use multiple **ShowSurvey_OnAction** or **ShowSurvey_UsingDataView** nanoflow actions to trigger the survey to show.

 ### 4.5 What Are the Survey Opt-Out Rules? {#survey-rules}